nus-cs2113-AY2223S2/ip/docs/README.md

 <br/>

 ### Find a task: `find`
-Searches the task list for all tasks containing the entered keyword.<p>
+Searches the task list for all tasks containing the entered keyword.<br/>
 Format: `find KEYWORD`
 - `KEYWORD` accepts a snlge `String` or multiple `Strings`
 - `KEYWORD` is not case-sensitive